 When choosing a guided tour, better in small groups and with tickets already included.

-Organize your guided tour of the Colosseum of Rome
+Organize your guided tour of the Colosseum in Rome

 What to bring

-When you pack your backpack don't forget the receipt that you will receive by email when you book the tour (the tickets will be given to you by the guide); if you can't print it don't worry because showing your email or giving your personal information will be enough.
+When you pack your backpack, don't forget to bring the voucher that you will receive by e-mail when you book the tour (the tickets will be given to you by the guide); if you can't print it, don't worry because showing your e-mail or giving your personal information will be enough.
 In the Colosseum and especially in the Forum it is very hot so bring water, a hat, sunscreen and cool clothes if it is summer.
 Although the guided tours are not usually long, bring something to eat as food is usually not included in the tours in this area.